tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 1. Start the local AEM Author Service by either
    + Double-clicking the __aem-author-p4502.jar__ file
    + Or executing the `java -jar aem-author-p4502.jar` command (requires entering admin credentials, which by default are: admin/admin)
+     + Provide the admin password as `admin`.
+Any admin password is acceptable, however its recommend to use the default for local development to reduce the need to re-configure.
 1. Access the local AEM Author Service at [http://localhost:4502](http://localhost:4502) in a Web browser

 ```